cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.7.1 =
+Solved an Call to a member function addChild() on null for Skroutz feeds

+= 11.7.0 =
+Removed the htaccess file for the TXT feed directory

 = 11.6.9 =
 Added the product title slug attribute